lensreflex26/commonjs/README.txt

-The Official Specs for CommonJS
+The Orignal Specs for CommonJS